-The bachelor’s degree, emphasizing general educational preparation, represents a first step in preparing students for careers as information professionals.
+The Bachelor of Science in Information Science (BSIS) degree, emphasizing general educational preparation, represents a first step in preparing students for careers as information professionals.
 By combining a major in information science with an area of special interest in the context of new information technologies, students may be qualified for a variety of positions in information centers, bibliographic utilities and networks, information industry companies, and specialized publishing, abstracting and indexing services.
 The BS in Information Science is also available partially online.

 Our Recommendation: Plan now to go on for the Master's Degree